DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

      - it evaluates the context of an access request and decides whether it should be allowed, denied, or subjected to additonal controls
      - it considers the 5 Ws (Who, What, When, Where, Why)
      - PDP makes access decision based on contextual information
+     - The NIST zero trust reference design includes both the 📝Policy Engine and the 📝Policy Administrator as part of the policy decision point.
+          - 📁**Policy Engine (PE)**: The policy engine makes policy decisions based on rles that are then acted on by the policy administrator, granting or denying access to enterprise resources.
      - With regards to the key elements of Zero trust architecture, as it relates to access policy enforcment, the following are described in NIST 800-207.
     - 🍮**Control Plane**: These drive the policy-based decision logic for the concept of Zero trust.
 Involves the following:
        - Adaptive Identity: Changes the way that the system asks a user to authenticate based on context of the request. e.g user location, device health, approved app, riks levels of user
        - Threat Scope reduction: An end goal of ZTNA to decrease risks to the organisation.